-This is not all-inclusive, but a guide you can use as a foundation for any tournament.
-Establish check list sand follow them to the letter, but don't try to do everything yourself.
+The following guidelines are provided to help you pre-plan your event as much possible.
+This is not an all-inclusive, but a guide you can use as a foundation for any tournament.
+Establish checklists follow them to the letter, but don't try to do everything yourself.
 Delegate various responsibilities to your staff who have a special talent in that area.
 Follow up and have progress meetings at least weekly and more often as the event draws near.
 This keeps you informed on all aspects of the event planning and precludes things from getting out of hand prior to the tournament.
-Keep all of the check lists and modifications to your event as future reference and provide a copy to a member of the CISM Golf Committee (CGC).
-Pay close attention to detail to ensure every aspect of your plan is attended to well ahead of time.
+Keep all of the checklists and modifications to your event as future reference and provide a copy to a member of the CISM Golf Committee (CGC).
+Pay close attention to details to ensure every aspect of your plan is attended to well ahead of time.
 Detailed planning will give you confidence that everything can be done to ensure the event will run smoothly and is enjoyable for the players.